-Research Proposal (25%)
+Research Proposal (40%)

 The purpose of the proposal is to apply one or more organizational theories (from those covered in this course) to a current phenomenon or issue in the health care sector and develop hypotheses based on the particular theory.
-The final paper should be approximately 10-15 pages in length (excluding references), double-spaced, 1 inch margins, and use a 12-point font.
-Suggested content outline for the proposal is located at the end of the course syllabus.
-Topics should be submitted to the instructor on Canvas by February 23rd, 12:50 PM.
-Final Submission of proposals are due for submission on Canvas by April 22nd, 12:50 PM.
+The final paper should be approximately 10-15 pages in length

+(excluding references), double-spaced, 1 inch margins, and use a 12-point font.
+In-text citations and references should be formatted using APA style.
+The required content outline for the proposal is located at the end of the course syllabus.
+Topics should be submitted to the instructor on Canvas by October 20, 12:50 PM.
+Proposals are due for final submission on Canvas by December 7, 12:50 PM.

-In addition, students will present using PowerPoint a draft of the proposal to the group.
+In addition, students will present using PowerPoint a draft of the proposal to the group on November 30.
 A handout of the presentation should be distributed to the instructor and students.
-This session will provide an opportunity for feedback from the instructor and other students.
+This session will provide an opportunity for feedback from the instructor and other students prior to your final proposal submission.